Statue of Tom Brady

 Bronze sculpture in Foxborough, Massachusetts, U.S.

-The statue of Tom Brady is located in front of Gillette Stadium in Foxborough, Massachusetts, United States.
+The statue of Tom Brady is located in front of the north end of Gillette Stadium in Foxborough, Massachusetts, United States.
 Inclusive of its granite base, the bronze statue of former National Football League (NFL) quarterback Tom Brady weighs 12,300 lb and stands 17 ft tall.
 Plans for the statue were announced on June 12, 2024, by New England Patriots owner Robert Kraft, during Brady's Patriots Hall of Fame ceremony, and it was unveiled to the public on August 8, 2025.

 Background

 On June 12, 2024, the New England Patriots celebrated Tom Brady's 20-year career with the franchise (Note: Brady also spent three seasons, at the end of his playing career, with the Tampa Bay Buccaneers.) in a dedicated three-hour event at Gillette Stadium, culminating with his induction into the Patriots Hall of Fame.
 During the event, team owner Robert Kraft also announced that Brady's number would be retired, and that a statue was commissioned as well.
 The statue was initially intended to be unveiled during an NFL on Fox game, for which Brady serves as lead color commentator, during the 2024 Patriots season.
 However, due to the Patriots poor record that season, Brady's NFL on Fox crew was not selected to broadcast any Patriots games.
 The unveiling of the statue was delayed until the preseason of the 2025 Patriots season, to ensure Brady's availability.